ez1540/turbovla-lerobot-plugin/README.md

 Be aware that multi-GPU needs working GPU collectives (NCCL/RCCL), which are a property of your PyTorch build rather than of this package.
-Verify with a bare all-reduce before committing to a long run — if that fails, so will any distributed training, for any policy.
+Verify with a bare all-reduce before committing to a long run.
+If that fails, so will any distributed training, for any policy.
 Single-GPU training is unaffected; raise `--batch_size` to reach a comparable effective batch.

 ### Hugging Face Jobs